-- Qualify for Extra Help (go to page 30). - Permanently move out of your plan's service area. - Lose other coverage that was considered creditable prescription drug coverage. - Enter, live in, or leave a nursing home. - Want to switch to a plan with a 5-star overall quality Star Rating.
-Quality Star Ratings are available on Medicare.gov/plan-compare. - Are in a plan that changes its contract with Medicare.
+- Qualify for Extra Help (go to page 35). - Permanently move out of your plan's service area. - Lose creditable prescription drug coverage. - Enter, live in, or leave a nursing home. - Want to switch to a plan with a 5-star overall quality Star Rating.
+Quality Star Ratings are available on Medicare.gov. - Are in a plan that's no longer offered.